aiven/devportal/docs/tutorials/anomaly-detection.rst

 Evolve the anomaly detection pipeline with windowing and threshold lookup
 ---------------------------------------------------------------------------------

 In most production environments, you wouldn't want to send an alert on every measurement above the threshold.
-Sometimes CPUs spike momentarily, for example, and come back down in. useage milliseconds later.
-What's really useful to you in production is if a CPU spike is sustained over a certain period of tim.e
+Sometimes CPUs spike momentarily, for example, and come back down in useage milliseconds later.
+What's really useful to you in production is if a CPU spike is sustained over a certain period of time.

 If a CPU useage spike happens continuously for a 30 seconds interval, there might be a problem.
 In this step, you'll aggregate the CPU load over a configured time using :doc:`windows </docs/products/flink/concepts/windows>` and the :doc:`event time </docs/products/flink/concepts/event-processing-time>`.
 By averaging the CPU values over a time window you can filter out short term spikes in usage, and flag only anomaly scenarios where the usage is consistently above a pre-defined threshold for a long period of time.